Here Are Some of the Ways Bill O’Reilly Gave Us Trump and Cheapened America

 David Pakman: “Bill O’Reilly Gets Whoopi Goldberg & Joy Behar to Walk Off The View”

-4. O’Reilly has repeatedly said racist things, and his current troubles began when he said of senior Congresswoman Maxine Waters .
-That he could not get past her “James Brown wig.”
+4. O’Reilly has repeatedly said racist things, and his current troubles began when he said of senior Congresswoman Maxine Waters that he could not get past her “James Brown wig.”
 In a famous incident on his now-defunct radio show, O’Reilly had professed himself shocked, on eating at a restaurant owned by African-Americans, that the patrons seemed perfectly respectable.
-He had recently said that Trump won’t be able to help African-Americans because “ill-educated and have tattoos on their foreheads.”
+He had recently said that Trump won’t be able to help African-Americans because they are “ill-educated and have tattoos on their foreheads.”

 Then there was all the other bigotry, as when he compared gay marriage to Goat Marriage.